 Thanks to its location along the Cabin John Stream Valley corridor, Locust Grove Nature Center is connected to over 10-miles of Natural Surface Trails.
 There are options for long-distance hikers and bikers, as well as quarter-mile loop trails for shorter visits.
 To learn more about the trails, and to download a trail map, please visit the Cabin John Regional Park Trails page. *Please note that the trails surrounding the Nature Center do not allow cyclists and may be closed for programs on occasion.

-Indoor Exhibits are available only during our Visitor Hours, Saturday and Sunday from 1pm to 6pm.- currently closed until Fall 2021
+Indoor Exhibits are available only during our Visitor Hours, Wednesday to Sunday from 1pm to 6pm.-

 A life size oak tree exhibit commands the center of the indoor space at Locust Grove Nature Center.
 Find the animals that live in and near the tree; push the buttons to learn what they sound like!
 Look for signs that show the importance of trees both dead and alive.